Kaushik-FSD/SnapNote/README.md

 $ npm start
 ```

-## You are ready to fo, keep coding 💝
+## You are ready to go, keep coding 💝